 By Steve Hudgik

-This is step 1 in a Five S program:
+This is step one in a Five S program:

 "Sorting" means to sort through everything in each work area.
 Keep only what is necessary.
 Materials, tools, equipment and supplies that are not frequently used should be moved to a separate, common storage area.
-Items that are not used should be discarded.
+Items that are not used should be discarded or recycled.

-The objective of this step is to clean up the work area.
-Cleaning up not only makes things look nice, it makes it easier to spot maintenance needs such as an oil leak.
+An additional benefit is that cleaning up not only makes things look nice, it makes it easier to spot maintenance needs such as an oil leak.
 It improves safety.
 It eliminates clutter and confusion.
 It removes tools, equipment, supplies and waste that interferes with getting the job done.